exercism/php/concepts/arrays/about.md

 $no_keys === $integer_keys // => strictly equal returns true
 ```

-A value can be of `mixed` type, and each value in an array is not required to be of the same type.
+An array can store values of all types.
+Each value can have a different type.

 ```php
 $my_arr = [